 The Food & Beverage Industry is the fastest-moving industry in regards to changes.
-Consumer tastes, preferences, packaging, manufacturing, storage and transportation is constantly changing, challenging the industry.
+Consumer tastes, preferences, packaging, manufacturing, storage, and transportation are constantly changing, challenging the industry.
 It has been years since the news of the horse-meat scandal first broke and rocked the industry.
-After Ireland’s The Food Safety Authority tested a range of frozen and ready meals from supermarkets and found horse DNA in over one-third of the beef samples, and pig in 85% of them.
+After Ireland’s Food Safety Authority tested a range of frozen and ready meals from supermarkets and found horse DNA in over one-third of the beef samples, and pig in 85% of them.
 Very quickly, several retailers and manufacturers withdrew their products from shelves.
-As well as highlighting the complex nature of the supply chain in the food industry, the scandal made shined a light over food fraud.
+As well as highlighting the complex nature of the supply chain in the food industry, the scandal turned the spotlight on food and beverage industry fraud.
 But what is food fraud?

 The latest food fraud scandal involved Parmesan and the use of excess cellulose as an anticaking agent- wood pulp.
 Grated parmesan companies Kraft Heinz Co. and SuperValu Inc. were accused of food fraud in 2016 and have not been able to end the multi-district litigation still.
 30% to 70% of oregano products bought from a range of shops in the UK and Ireland and online retailers were found to be adulterated.
 The study found that 25% of 78 samples of dried oregano from 50 UK retailers “across the board” tested positive for non-oregano ingredients.